kanak2606/Predicting-Steel-Item-Prices-A-Regression-Analysis-using-Daily-Offers-Dataset/README.md

 # Predicting steel item prices: a regression analysis using daily offers dataset
 The attached dataset “daily_offers.xlsx” is a representation of steel items offered to customers.
 Each row represents an item and has an offered/selling price of that item.
-You as the Data Scientist is tasked to analyze all the features, using statistical and visualization methods of your choice and prepare the data for a regression model.
-You should split the data into training and testing sets in the ratio of 90:10 respectively.
-Then, build regression models to predict the price of an item (at least 4 models).
-Finally, evaluate the best model using the metric r2 score on the testing set.
+I analyzed all the features, using statistical and visualization methods and prepare the data for a regression model.
+I split the data into training and testing sets in the ratio of 90:10 respectively.
+Then, build 4 regression models to predict the price of an item.
+Then, evaluate the best model using the metric r2 score on the testing set.

 ## Files included
 1. daily_offers.xlsx: The main dataset that contains steel items and their prices.